For showtimes, click here.

 Incidents in Marvin’s personal life also trickled into the film.
 For example, a toxic relationship influenced his character’s relationship with his wife.
-Another time, Marvin loaned $9 thousand to a someone in need, which echoes another incident in the film.
+Another time, Marvin loaned $9 thousand to someone in need, which echoes another incident in the film.

 Angie Dickinson said, “They were constantly working on the script, he and Boorman… it was constantly challenging.
-So, between Boorman’s great ideas and of course the genius of Lee Marvin, I wasn’t privy to wat they were struggling about.”
+So, between Boorman’s great ideas and of course the genius of Lee Marvin, I wasn’t privy to what they were struggling about.”

 But it was Marvin’s personality and tough guy persona – no doubt thanks to his military background – which made Walker a powerful character.